pauljickling/notes/devops/servers/apache.md

 Official documentation for Apache can be found [here](http://httpd.apache.org/docs/current/).

+**Note** thee rest of this page will work under the assumption of an Ubuntu Apache structure.

 ## Hostnames and DNS

 Hostnames are configured via the host file in `/etc/hosts`.
 The host file will have a list of IP addresses and the attached host name.